egg-west/AdamW-pytorch/README.md

+# Note that the pytorch has its official AdamW now.
+Please check the pytorch documents

 ## Introduction

 Experiment on AdamW described in [*Fixing Weight Decay Regularization in Adam*](https://arxiv.org/abs/1711.05101) , which analyzed the implementations on current framework and point out a bug.
 Then they proposed **AdamW** to figure out this bug.